Nice to meet you

 Hello there, my name is Erica Hardy, and my pronouns are she/her.

-As a mental health practitioner there is the expectation that clients will at some point be able to share their innermost selves with me so it is only fair that to make this process a little easier I share a little of myself with you so here goes...
+As a mental health practitioner there is the expectation that clients will feel able to share their innermost selves with me within sessions.
+I feel it only fair that to make this process seem a little more balanced, that I share a little of myself with you.
+So here goes...

 My therapeutic methods